Teacher Certificate Program Understand Chinese Culture and Practice (3)

 In Partnership with East China Normal University

-From Fall 2023 to Spring 2024, monthly online seminars present carefully selected cultural topics by renowned experts, each followed by guided discussions.
-In addition, participants have the opportunity to join accompanying pedagogical workshops guided by master teaching experts, along with in-depth coaching, to practice bridging cultural content and practical skillsets needed in your classroom and school.
+From Fall 2024 to Spring 2025, monthly online cultural seminars present carefully selected topics by renowned scholars and experts, each followed by guided discussions.
+Pedagogical seminars and workshops, guided by master teaching experts, along with in-depth coaching and study group discussions, provide teacher participants a pathway to practice integrating cultural content into your K-12 classroom teaching Chinese as a second language.

-Welcome all K-16 in-service and pre-service teachers of Chinese as a second language in foreign language, dual or immersion programs to join.
-Teachers of other subjects may find topics of interest and are welcome too!
+Welcome all K-12 in-service and pre-service teachers of Chinese as a second language in foreign language, dual or immersion programs to join.
+Teachers of other subjects may find topics of interest and are also welcomed.

 According to the World-Readiness Standards for Learning Languages by the American Council on the Teaching of Foreign Languages, all language teaching must include 5 Cs (Communication, Cultures, Connections, Comparisons and Communities).
 For more specific goal areas and standards, please visit World-ReadinessStandardsforLearningLanguages.pdf

-This seminar series will provide participants with subject content that meets the “Cultures” goal area of the World-Readiness Standards for Learning Languages.
+This program will provide participants with subject content that meets the “Cultures” goal area of the World-Readiness Standards for Learning Languages.
 The goal is to bring to world language learners a global competence for their future careers and experiences.

 Participants can choose sessions to enroll in monthly.
-Upon completing the pedagogical workshop and in-depth coaching process, selected teacher participants will be invited to present at a China Institute Learn, Share and Lead Workshop.
+Upon completing the pedagogical workshop and in-depth coaching process, eligible teacher participants will be invited to present at a China Institute Learn, Share, and Lead Workshop.

 For questions, please contact Yongqiang Lin at ylin@chinainstitute.org